Ruislip Lido Railway

-Originally built by the Grand Union Canal Company over a much shorter route, the line has been extended in recent years and now covers over two thirds of the perimeter of the reservoir.
+Originally built by the Grand Union Canal Company over a much shorter route, the line has been extended in recent years and now covers more than two thirds of the perimeter of the reservoir.
 It has been operated since 1979 by the Ruislip Lido Railway Society (RLRS).

 Route description

 At one end of the railway, Willow Lawn station was previously known (until summer 2013) as Ruislip Lido (Water's Edge) station.
-It features three running lines, but only one platform face.
-There is a turntable.
+It features three platforms and a turntable.

 There is a level crossing between Willow Lawn and the next station, Haste Hill.
 Formerly a terminus, Haste Hill is now a through station and a request stop for trains heading to Willow Lawn only.
 Haste Hill, which also has a turntable, became a temporary terminus of the line again in early 2013 owing to major works at Willow Lawn station associated with the Lido redevelopment programme.

 There was formerly a terminus at Eleanor's Loop, and the site of this station (now disused) can still be seen.

 From Eleanor's Junction (Eleanor's Loop until February 2017) to Woody Bay the railway features double track, widening into a balloon loop at Woody Bay station.
 The loop encircles the main running sheds.
 The rest of the railway is single track with a passing loop at Haste Hill.